taosifahsan/taosifahsan/README.md

 - Hi, I’m @taosifahsan
-- I’m interested in physics and simulations
+- I’m interested in physics, fractals, and simulations
-- I’m looking to collaborate on constructing various accurate and efficient simulation algorithms
+- I’m looking to collaborate on constructing various accurate and efficient simulation algorithms using various data structures, taking advantage of Numpy or other built-in packages
 - How to reach me taosif@mit.edu

 <!---